 The underwriting discounts and commissions per share are equal to the public offering price per share of common stock less the amount paid by the underwriters to us per share of common stock.
-The underwriting discounts and commissions are 6% of the public offering price.
+The underwriting discounts and commissions are % of the public offering price.
 We have agreed to pay the underwriters the following discounts and commissions, assuming either no exercise or full exercise by the underwriters of the underwriters' over-allotment option:

 Total Fees

-(in tho ısands)

 Without With Full

 Exercise Exercise

 of Over- of Over-

 Fees Per Allotment Allotment

 Share Option Option

-Discounts and commissions paid by us \$0.099 \$ 2,100 \$ 2,415
+Discounts and commissions paid by us \$ \$ \$

-In addition, we estimate that our share of the total expenses of this offering, excluding underwriting discounts and commissions, will be approximately \$577,761.
+In addition, we estimate that our share of the total expenses of this offering, excluding underwriting discounts and commissions, will be approximately \$, of which approximately \$ has already been paid.